petmal/MindTrial/README.md

 - **response-result-format**: Defines how the AI should format the final answer to the prompt.
 This is important because the final answer will be compared to the `expected-result` and it needs to consistently follow the same format.
 - **expected-result**: This defines the expected (i.e. valid) final answer to the prompt.
 It must follow the `response-result-format` precisely.

+Optionally, a task can include a list of `files` to be sent along with the prompt:

+- **files**: A list of files to attach to the prompt.
+Each file entry defines the following properties:
+  - **name**: A unique name for the file, used for reference within the prompt if needed.
+  - **uri**: The path or URI to the file.
+Local file paths and remote HTTP/HTTPS URLs are supported.
+The file content will be downloaded and sent with the request.
+  - **type**: The MIME type of the file (e.g., `image/png`, `image/jpeg`).
+If omitted, the tool will attempt to infer the type based on the file extension or content.

+> [!NOTE]
+> If a task includes files, it will be skipped for any provider configuration that does not support file uploads or does not support the specific file type.

+> [!NOTE]
+> Currently supported image types include: `image/jpeg`, `image/jpg`, `image/png`, `image/gif`, `image/webp`.
+Support may vary by provider.

 > [!NOTE]
 > Currently, the letter-case is ignored when comparing the final answer to the `expected-result`.